 - Low estrogen levels (e.g., during menopause)

-- Increased intraabdominal pressure (e.g., obesity, cough related to chronic lung disease and/or smoking, ascites, pelvic tumors, constipation)
+- Increased intraabdominal pressure (due to, e.g., obesity, cough related to chronic lung disease and/or smoking, ascites, pelvic tumors, constipation)

 - Previous pelvic surgery (e.g., hysterectomy)

 - Diabetes mellitus